 The value of most Allentown motorcycle accident settlements depends on many factors, including the severity of the injury, medical needs, and how clearly fault can be proven.
 Motorcyclists in Allentown often share busy roads with cars and trucks that don’t always respect their right of way.
 That combination can lead to devastating injuries.

 When motorcycle crashes happen, whether in PA or elsewhere, injured riders deserve fair compensation.
-At Munley Law, we have helped victims in the Lehigh Valley recover damages for their losses and rebuild their lives.
-Our Allentown motorcycle accident attorneys fight to recover the maximum compensation.
+At Munley Law personal injury attorneys in Allentown, we have helped victims in the Lehigh Valley recover damages for their losses and rebuild their lives.
+Our Allentown motorcycle accident attorneys fight to recover compensation.

 Over almost seven decades, we’ve helped clients recover more than $1 billion in damages.
 As a result, our lawyers’ deep knowledge, proven expertise, and unwavering commitment to pursuing justice for their clients continue to be recognized by illustrious institutions and organizations such as the American Association for Justice, National Trial Lawyers, Litigation Counsel of America, the Irish Legal 100, and Lawdragon.